 G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., sophomore, V
+G3 Do tuition and fees vary by year of study (e.g., V

-junior, senior)?
+sophomore, junior, senior)?
 X

 G4 Yes No

-G4 Do tuition and fees vary by undergraduate instructional program? Х
+Do tuition and fees vary by undergraduate instructional program? Х

-program

-G4
+G4 %

-G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?